-- Iron bollards: Decorative iron bollards must have a minimum diameter of 8 in.
-The style of the bollard will be approved by the Town of Westlake.
-A field trial of the bollard shall be provided for consideration. - Wheel stops, if used, shall be integrally colored concrete to generally match paving.
+- Iron bollards: Decorative iron bollards shall have a minimum diameter of 8 inches.
+The style of the bollard shall be subject to review and approval by the Town Manager or their designee.
+A field trial of the bollard shall be provided for consideration. - Wheel stops, if used, shall be integrally colored concrete to generally match paving and shall be subject to review and approval by the Town Manager or their designee.

-- Control and Expansion Joints: If required, control and expansion joints should strive to be visually seamless with the surrounding paving pattern and horizontal pavement geometry. - Prohibitions: Control and expansion joints should not cross over the paving pattern.
-Where possible, control and expansion joints should be placed perpendicular to the curb. - Relationship to Building Grade Elevation: Exterior paving fields should embrace architectural and landscape elements with a minimum grade change or curbing. - Manholes: Manholes and other access points located in public streets or public sidewalks are required, if possible, to accept a finish material that matches adjacent paving or be metal featuring the logo of Entrada.
+- Control and Expansion Joints: Where required, control and expansion joints should strive to be visually seamless with the surrounding paving pattern and horizontal pavement geometry. - Prohibitions: Control and expansion joints shall not cross over the paving pattern.
+Where possible, control and expansion joints shall be placed perpendicular to the curb. - Relationship to Building Grade Elevation: Exterior paving fields shall embrace architectural and landscape elements with a minimum grade change or curbing. - Manholes: Manholes and other access points located in public streets or public streets or public sidewalks are required, if possible, to accept a finish material that matches adjacent paving or be metal featuring the logo of Entrada.

 The following guideline is intended to establish the qualities of appearance and construction that retaining walls within the Entrada project should have.
-The on-going additive system of village development over time is replaced by design which seeks to define key visual features that the one-time project construction must embody.
-This guideline addresses features related to the construction of retaining walls.
+The on-going additive system of village development over time is replaced by design which seeks to define key visual features that project construction must embody.
+This guideline addresses building materials and building configurations and techniques that are related to the construction of retaining walls only.